openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-window.md

 setWindowLayoutFullScreen(isLayoutFullScreen: boolean, callback: AsyncCallback&lt;void&gt;): void

-Sets whether the window layout is immersive.
+Sets whether the main window layout or the subwindow layout is immersive.
 This API uses an asynchronous callback to return the result.
 An immersive layout means that the layout does not avoid the status bar and navigation bar, and components may overlap with them.
 A non-immersive layout means that the layout avoids the status bar and navigation bar, and components do not overlap with them.